johnwarden/jonathanwarden.com/content/theory/understanding-bridge-based-ranking/index.md

 For a fact-checking product like Community Notes, plausible political neutrality may be necessary for public acceptance.
 But bridge-based ranking has advantages beyond political neutrality: it actually allows us to extract more **information** from users.

 In Community Notes, users vote notes as "Helpful" and "not Helpful".
 If Community Notes was dominated by left-wingers, what would we learn by the fact that a note received a lot of "helpful" votes?
 That it is helpful?
 Or that it supports a left-wing worldview?
 Or both?
 It's hard to say: perhaps a marginally helpful note that supports a left-wing world view gets more votes than a truly helpful note that supports a right-wing world-view.
-We can't tell just from the raw vote counts how "helpful" the note is, and how left-wing it is.
+We can't tell just from the raw vote counts how "helpful" the note is, or how left-wing it is.

 Bridge-based ranking on the other hands let's us break down the vote counts, attributing some to the post's "helpfulness" and others to its "polarity".
 So it is not about giving "both sides" equal weight; by "cancelling out" the effect of political bias, we can actually extract more interesting **information** from the users votes.

 ### Projection in Opinion Space

 The chart below illustrates how this works.
-This charts shows a subset of  notes from the Community Notes public data set, run through my own implementation of the algorithm.
+This charts shows a subset of  notes from the Community Notes public data set, run through [my own implementation of the algorithm](https://github.com/social-protocols/bridge-based-ranking).
 The horizontal axis shows the note's "polarity" -- e.g. +1 for right-wing and  -1 for left wing -- and the vertical axis shows its "helpfulness".
 The note's final score is its vertical component, or its projection on the "helpfulness" axis.

+The colors of the dots indicate their actual status in Community Notes (as you can see, the polarity factor found by my implementation more or less aligns with the output of the official algorithm).

 <img src='community-notes-items-polarity-plot.png'
                  alt='Community Notes Polarity Plot (Notes)'
                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

-Notice how there is a large spread along not just the the vertical axis, but also the horizontal axix.
+Notice how there is a large spread along not just the the vertical axis, but also the horizontal axis.
 If want we want to know how helpful a note is, the horizontal axis is just noise.
-Separating the polarity factor from the helpfulness factor by ignoring the horizontal component removes the noise.
+But there is a lot of information along the vertical axis.
+Separating the polarity factor from the helpfulness factor by ignoring the horizontal component removes the noise and extract useful information.

 ### Why it Works

 People are politically biased, but they are also in a sense biased towards helpfulness.
 That is, they will mostly upvote notes that support their perspective but they will **especially** upvote notes that support their perspective and are actually helpful.
-And they will tend to downvote notes that support opposing perspectives....but they will zealously downvote notes that support the opposing perspective using false or misleading information.
+And they will tend to downvote notes that support opposing perspectives....but they will extra zealously downvote notes that support the opposing perspective using false or misleading information.

-When bridge-based ranking algorithm dissects users voting behavior and factors out the left-right component, it finds that **almost everyone is slightly biased towards helpfulness!**.
-You can see this in the plot of Community Notes users below.
+When bridge-based ranking algorithm dissects users voting behavior and factors out the left-right component, it finds that **almost everyone is slightly biased towards helpfulness**!
+You can see this in the plot of a sample of Community Notes users below.

 <img src='community-notes-users-polarity-plot.png'
                  alt='Community Notes Polarity Plot (Users)'
                  style='display: block; margin-left: auto; margin-right: auto; max-height: 500px' />

 The first thing you may notice is the clump of users in the upper-right quadrant.
-There are far right-leaning than left-leaning users.
+This tells us community notes users are predominantly right-leaning (or this is due to the way I sampled the data).
 But notice also that the helpfulness factor for these users is above zero.
 They are also almost all biased towards helpfulness; their votes can't be entirely explained by their politics.

 ### Common Ground